Anglo-Chinese School (Barker Road)

-Anglo-Chinese School (Barker Road) is a government-aided boys' secondary school located at Barker Road in Newton, Singapore.
+Anglo-Chinese School (Barker Road) is a government-aided Methodist all-boys' secondary school situated at Barker Road in Newton, Singapore.
 It is a member of the Anglo-Chinese family of schools in Singapore.
-It offers the Singapore-Cambridge GCE Ordinary Level course for its students from Sec 1 to Sec 4/5.
+It offers the Singapore-Cambridge GCE Ordinary Level Certificate and SBB full subject-based banding G1, G2, and G3 courses for its students from Sec 1 to Sec 4/5.
 Students may then move on to Anglo-Chinese Junior College or Anglo-Chinese School (Independent).
-It has provided opportunities for its feeder students to continue with an ACS Education at a secondary level.
 ACS was also the first school in Singapore to have a flower named after it, the Ascocenda Anglo-Chinese School orchid, a hybrid created by the school to mark its 116th Founder's Day on 1 March 2002.
-ACS has many partner schools such as Anglo-Chinese School (Junior) and Anglo Chinese Junior College.
+ACS has many partner schools, such as the Anglo-Chinese School (Junior) and Anglo-Chinese Junior College.
 The school is close to Newton MRT station.

 It was a full school which subsumed Anglo-Chinese School (Primary) as its primary school section until 1998, when the school split into two.
 The school has been based at the newly rebuilt Barker Road campus since 2003.
-Its principal is Loo Ming Yaw while long-serving principal Ng Eng Chin is now retired and Peter Tan Chong Tze is now heading Queensway Secondary School.
+Its current principal is Mr Khoo Tse Horng, while long-serving principal Mr Ng Eng Chin is now retired, and Mr Peter Tan Chong Tze became principal of Queensway Secondary School until 2023.
+Mr Loo Ming Yaw headed the school as Principal from 2018 to 2023 before his posting as principal of Millennia Institute in January 2024.